Do nanny state policies work?

 Prosperity

 But there is a strong relationship between health and wealth.
-Figure 4 shows the relationship between life expectancy and economic prosperity as measured by per capita GDP.[1]
+Figure 4 shows the relationship between life expectancy and economic prosperity as measured by median incomes.
 This suggests that pursuing economic growth would bring much greater benefits to health than coercive efforts to control personal behaviour with bans and taxes.

 Thanks